-Repairs to power lines and telecommunications systems are performed by electricians.
 This job is physically demanding and requires workers to be able to work at heights.
 Because electricity is dangerous, electricians must take safety precautions.
-Night shifts and weekends are possible, and installers might need to be available in the event of an outage.
+Night shifts and weekends are possible, and installers might need to be available in an outage.

 A high school diploma is required to become a powerline installer.
 And to receive on-the-job training, candidates should also attend an apprenticeship program.

-In India, an early career Lineman having 1-4 years of experience grosses an average total compensation of ₹300,000 INR (includes bonus, tips, and overtime pay) based on 7 salaries.
-An experienced Lineman having 10-19 years of experience grosses an average total compensation of 393,813 INR based on 7 salaries.
+In India, an early career Lineman having 1-4 years of experience grosses an average total compensation of ₹300,000 INR (includes bonus, tips, and overtime pay) based on seven salaries.
+An experienced Lineman has 10-19 years of experience and grosses an average total compensation of 393,813 INR based on seven salaries.

 Firefighters respond to emergencies and are at the front lines.
-Firefighting is a dangerous job that requires firefighters to be available for long periods of time.
+Firefighting is a dangerous job that requires firefighters to be available for long periods.
 This role involves driving fire trucks, extinguishing fires, participating in search and rescue, cleaning up after fires, and writing reports.
-First aid may be required by firefighters.
+In addition, firefighters may require first aid.

 You must be at least 18 years old with a driver’s license and a high school diploma to become a firefighter.
-You may need to complete emergency medical training depending on where you live.
-Fire academy training is required for successful candidates.
-For this job, being physically fit is vital and passing drug tests is compulsory.
+In addition, you may need to complete emergency medical training depending on where you live.

-As per GlassDoor, The national average salary in India for firefighters is 21,555 INR per month.
-The salary varies according to your residing state.
+As per Glassdoor, The national average salary in India for firefighters is 21,555 INR per month.
+However, the salary varies according to your residing state.

-- Advanced Technology Exposure: In 2021, advanced technologies will continue to increase the value-generating role of Blue collar workers.
-These roles will require high-skilled and tech-enabled skills that are essential to understand and improve product performance.
+- Advanced Technology Exposure: Advanced technologies will continue to increase the value-generating role of Blue-collar workers.
+These roles will require high-skilled and tech-enabled skills essential to understanding and improving product performance.

-- Digital literacy/Electronic-intelligence: Blue collar work is not going to be what it used to be.
+- Digital literacy/Electronic Intelligence: Blue-collar work will not be what it used to be.
 Modern construction sites use digital hubs to enable workers to collaborate and keep an intelligent workflow.
-The digital literacy of the Blue collar workforce is crucial for 2021 in order to be able to complete specific tasks and have technical insight.
+The digital literacy of the Blue-collar workforce is crucial to completing specific tasks and having technical insight.

 1) Keep track of the equipment’s production and running time.